laryn/imagemagick/README.txt

   image toolkit to ImageMagick.

-* If the convert binary cannot be found in the default shell path, you need to enter the full path to ImageMagick's convert executable, including the filename itself.
+* If the convert binary cannot be found in the default shell path, you need to enter the path to ImageMagick's executables.

 -- CONTACT --

 Current maintainers:
-* Daniel F. Kudwien (sun) - http://drupal.org/user/54136
+* Daniel F. Kudwien 'sun' - https://www.drupal.org/u/sun
+* 'mondrake' - https://www.drupal.org/u/mondrake - for the Drupal 8 branch
+  only.